 PRé acting as Technical Helpdesk for the Testing of Environmental Footprint Rules

 PRé has been selected to act as Technical Helpdesk for the European Commission's 3-year pilot project that aims to define Environmental Footprint Rules.
-These rules contribute to LCA methodologies that compare similar products and organisations.
+These rules contribute to LCA methodologies that compare similar products and organizations.